Karagul/Forecasting-Sovereign-External-Debt-Default-via-Mixed-Panel-Logit-Simulation/README.md

 of the model is assessed using the receiver operating characteristic.

 #
+Note:
-mixed_panel_logit.py was almost exclusively written by Kenneth Rios (https://github.com/kenrios1993).
+'mixed_panel_logit.py' was almost exclusively written by Kenneth Rios (https://github.com/kenrios1993).
 In particular, the mixed-logit model specification and construction.
-My contributions were limited to helping construct the cross-validation loop.

-default_data.py was also authored by Kenneth Rios, but contributions were jointly made.
+My contributions were limited to helping construct the cross-validation loop. 'default_data.py' was also authored by Kenneth Rios, but contributions were jointly made.